 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-As with general dog grooming, you should start your dog’s dental routine as early as puppyhood—don’t wait until Fido is older and problems arise.
+I’ve learned that, as with general dog grooming, you should start your dog’s dental routine as early as puppyhood—don’t wait until Fido is older and problems arise.

 Choosing your dog’s toothbrush